SeaHogs/tp/docs/UserGuide.md

 * At least one of the `optional fields` must be provided.
 * To delete an `optional field`, leave the `VALUE` part empty.
-* If the `VALUE` part is not empty, the corresponding patient contact's field will either be updated or added with the new value.
+* If the `VALUE` part is not empty, the corresponding patient's contact field will either be updated or added with the new value.
 * If all three fields of contact information become empty, the contact information of the patient will be deleted.
 To add a new contact information, use the `addc` command.
-* Phone numbers should only contain numeric value without any other characters, and it should be 3 to 15 digits long.
+* Phone numbers should only contain numeric values without any other characters, and they should be 3 to 15 digits long.
 * Emails should be of the format local-part@domain and adhere to the following constraints:
     1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
 The local-part may not start or end with any special characters, and the special characters should not be adjacent to each other.
     2. This is followed by a '@' and then a domain name.
 The domain name is made up of domain labels separated by periods.